viniarruda/todo-list/README.md

 ## Future steps

-- Add form to input values from new board
+- [ ] Add form to input values for new board
-- Dynamic labels
+- [ ] Dynamic labels colors
-- Create api to save the users to link the boards
+- [ ] Create api to save the users to link the boards
-- Create api for board and for tasks
+- [ ] Create api for board and for tasks
-- Improve tests
+- [ ] Improve tests
-- AuthLayout
+- [ ] AuthLayout